alexaka1/distroless-dotnet-healthchecks/README.md

 > For simplicity's sake the health check uses the generic host from `Host.CreateApplicationBuilder(settings)`.
 This means that if your app uses `DOTNET_` prefixed environment variables, they will interfere with the health check as they will be read by the host.

 > [!NOTE]
-> The `DISTROLESS_HEALTHCHECKS_` prefix environment variables are read before the `DOTNET_` prefixed environment variables, so if `DOTNET_` prefixed environment variables are defined, they will take precedence.
+> The `DISTROLESS_HEALTHCHECKS_` prefix environment variables are read after the `DOTNET_` prefixed environment variables, so if `DOTNET_` prefixed environment variables are defined, they will take precedence.
+This may not be ideal for all use cases.
+Feel free to open an issue with your use case.

 ## Building

 You will need the .Net 9 SDK installed, along with docker and buildx.

-TODO

-## Contributing

-TODO
+You don't need Node, unless you plan to open PRs, in which case it is recommended you also add changesets to your PRs.